 This is your weather portal so feel free to contact us at email@example.com for collaboration, new features ideas and local weather stories you would like to highlight.

 Since 2008, TorontoForecast.com has been providing valuable weather data to volunteer weather organizations, media outlets and government weather agencies.
-Its physical location is at Toronto East York (Leaside) near Sunnybrook Park.
+Its physical location was at Toronto East York (Leaside) near Sunnybrook Park from 2007 until April 2017 and it relocated to Toronto Lakeshore Long Branch since April 2017.
 The weather readings are gathered using professional grade instruments - Davis Vantage Pro2 Plus w/ Fan-Aspirated Radiation Shield and CoCoRaHS 4" Rain and Snow Gauge.